 One of the strengths of seeker studies is that a person doesn't need much practical training to have a go.
-But we have found that Christians do value practical help in a couple of areas - inviting their friends to do a seeker study, and working out what to do once they've finished the studies.
-Could you include a slot where you ask more seasoned students and other church members to tell their stories and share their wisdom, especially in these areas?
+But we have found that students do value practical help in a couple of areas - inviting their friends to do a seeker study and working out what to do once they've finished the studies.
+Could you include a slot where you ask more seasoned students to tell their stories and share their wisdom, especially in these areas?
 (And, of course, any training on relational evangelism rarely goes amiss!)